 Cosmic fireworks from compact stellar binaries

-I am a NASA Einstein postodoctoral fellow and (subsequently) MIT Kavli Institute postdoctoral fellow at the Massachusetts Institute of Technology.
+I am an Assistant Professor in the Department of Astronomy at Columbia Univeristy and Associate Research Scientist at the Center for Computational Astrophysics, Flatiron Institute in New York City.
 I work with wide-field imaging surveys on the ground and in space to discover cosmic fireworks from stellar binaries in our Galaxy and in the distant Universe.
 Using panchromatic follow-up facilities, I try to understand the role of stellar cataclysms in shaping the unvierse as we "see" it in light and "hear" it in gravitational waves.
 You can find more details of my recent work here.
-Starting 2025, I will begin as an Assistant Professor in the Department of Astronomy at Columbia University and jointly at the Center for Computational Astrophysics in New York City.